mpkin/PhD-tutorials/HPC/globus.md

 1. Once you have access to the Globus file manager, navigate to `Collections --> Search`.
 From here you can search for any Globus endpoint.
 For example, searching for `graham-dtn` (the data transfer node associated with the Graham cluster) will reveal the Globus endpoint `computecanada#graham-globus`.
 Select the desired endpoint and click `Open in File Manager`

-**NOTE**: UBC ARC Sockeye has a collection called `ubcarc#sockeye`, but you should instead search for your specific collection (e.g. Matt Choptuik's Shared Chinook Allocation)
+**NOTE**: UBC ARC Sockeye has a collection called `ubcarc#sockeye`, but you should instead search for your specific collection (e.g. `Matt Choptuik's Shared Chinook Allocation`)

 **NOTE**: You may want to bookmark your oft-used endpoints, which can be done from the file manager

 2. Now in the file manager, click on the `Set Two Panels` button in the top right of the web app.
 A second panel should open up which will allow you to search for a second endpoint.
-For example, your could search for `cedar-dtn` if you wish to transfer between Graham and Cedar
+For example, you could search for `cedar-dtn` if you wish to transfer between Graham and Cedar

 3. Now transfer data by navigating to the appropriate directories and using the GUI to select the desired folders.
 You can also create and delete folders as desired.
-When you are ready to transfer, select 'Start' to begin transfer from the source to the destination
+When you are ready to transfer, select `Start` to begin transfer from the source to the destination

 **NOTE**: You can also look at `Transfer & Timer Options` to adjust various options of the transfer

 4. Once the transfer request has been submitted, you can monitor the transfer in the `Activity` panel listed on the left of the page.
 At this point it is safe to close the web app.
 You should get an email when your transfer is complete

-NOTE: If you don't want to deal with the Globus web app, you could also set up the Globus CLI on the ComputeCanada clusters (taking care to load the correct modules); see below

 ## Transfer via Globus CLI

 Globus also has a CLI implemented in Python.
-Here I will use `venv` to install the CLI application.
-You can install `venv` with `sudo apt-get install python3-venv`, though it may already be installed by default
+Here I will use Python's `venv` to install the CLI application

 0. Create a virtual environment to install Globus CLI:
     ```
-    > GLOBUSPATH=${HOME}/opt/globus-cli-virtualenv  # set as desired
+    > GLOBUSPATH=${HOME}/opt/globus-cli-virtualenv  # modify as desired
     > python3 -m venv ${GLOBUSPATH}
     ```
     Activate the newly-created environment:
     ```
     > source ${GLOBUSPATH}/bin/activate
     ```
     Install Globus CLI into the virtual environment:
     ```
     > pip install globus-cli